AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

             // Call the DescribeRegionsRequest operation to obtain the region ID. request.setRegionId("cn-hangzhou");
             request.setDestinationResource("InstanceType");
-            // Set the billing method to pay-as-you-go.
-This parameter is required. request.setInstanceChargeType("PostPaid");
+            // Required.
+Set the InstanceChargeType parameter to PostPaid. request.setInstanceChargeType("PostPaid");
-            // Set the bidding policy.
-This parameter is required. request.setSpotStrategy("SpotAsPriceGo");
+            // Required.
+Set the SpotStrategy parameter of the preemptible instance. request.setSpotStrategy("SpotAsPriceGo");
-            // If no zone ID is specified, all zones in which preemptible instances can be created will be queried. request.setZoneId("cn-hangzhou-h");
+            // If you do not specify a zone ID, all zones in which preemptible instances can be created are queried. request.setZoneId("cn-hangzhou-h");
-            // If no instance type is specified, all instance types that can be selected to create preemptible instances will be queried. request.setInstanceType("ecs.g5.large");
+            // If you do not specify an instance type, all instance types that can be selected to create preemptible instances are queried. request.setInstanceType("ecs.g5.large");
             request.setSystemDiskCategory("cloud_ssd");
             request.setNetworkCategory("vpc");